akai10tsuki/mkvbatchmultiplex/docs/source/installation.rst

 Known Issues
 ============

-On macOS 10.14 Mojave dark theme MKVToolNix doesn't work as of version 29.0.0.
-A pre-release versions of MKVToolNix is needed or wait for MKVToolNix greater than 29.0.0.
+* On macOS 10.14 Mojave:
+    - dark theme MKVToolNix prior to 30.0.0 don't work.
+    - mkvbatchmultiplex always uses light theme this is not the case for the python install